Reno Fax: 775.673.7421

 Las Vegas Fax: 702.862.5496

-In an effort to establish a marketing and branding effort at DRI, Bortolin reorganized the institute’s communications office to create a webmaster position in addition to public information officers on DRI’s campuses in Las Vegas and Reno.
+In an effort to establish a marketing and branding effort at DRI, Bortolin reorganized the institute’s communications office by establishing a webmaster position in addition to public information officers on DRI’s campuses in Las Vegas and Reno.
 In 2009, Bortolin coordinated a year-long celebration of DRI’s 50th Anniversary, which received national media attention in addition to the creation of a commemorative history.
 The celebration culminated with Dr. Robert Ballard of Titanic fame being named the recipient of the Nevada Medal.

 Bortolin was instrumental in working with DRI President Dr. Stephen Wells to secure funding that resulted in $7 million in federal support for renewable energy programs at DRI and the Nevada System of Higher Education.
 He headed up DRI’s communications’ efforts in the $10 million Walker Basin research project with the University of Nevada, Reno.
 He has also played a key role in preserving DRI’s historic cloud seeding program, which has doubled its annual funding to $1 million after state appropriations ended in 2009.

 Bortolin came to DRI in 2006 after working as Henderson mayor Jim Gibson’s communications’ director for his gubernatorial campaign.

 Bortolin spent four years as Nevada Governor Kenny Guinn’s director of communications and press secretary.
 He developed a communications plan for the Governor and coordinated the Governor’s media- and public-relations efforts during two legislative regular sessions and five special sessions.
 He organized and created a Joint Information Center within the Department of Emergency Management that included public information officers from throughout Nevada.
 He also spearheaded an effort to install a satellite uplink to the capitol’s press room.
 In 2005, Guinn was named by TIME magazine as one of the country’s best governors.